sirisian/ecmascript-types/decorators.md

 function f(a: uint32, b: uint32 = a * 2) {}
 ```

-Similar to ```ClassFieldDecorator``` the parameter decorators only capture constant values.
+Similar to `Reflect.ClassField` the parameter decorators only capture constant values.
 This is a limitation.
 Ideally one could capture the `Expression`, but I'm trying not to directly implement AST into this yet.
 Just leaving it as an extension.